chumawinnie/project1/README.md

-# Bioinoformatic NGS project on RNASEQ
+# Bioinformatic NGS project on RNASEQ